bhamnuclear/HF-ADNeF_OpenMC/Compiled Source Method/readme.md

 ```
 The parameter `Ep` is the energy of the proton beam, which should be passed as a string.
 The maximum energy that can be used is Ep = 2.6 MeV.

+If you wish to *add an energy width* to the incident proton beam, you will need to edit the `n_source.cpp` file.
+Simply uncomment/comment the relevant sections within the main sampling loop.

 **See the Jupyter notebook in the examples folder for a simple use case.**

 > [!Caution]